A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers: Introduction

 Although both $h(\uvx)$ and $f(\uvx)$ in~\eqref{eq:CSMRIReco:rewrite} are differentiable, $f(\uvx)$ is generally nonconvex, which poses challenges for designing convergent and efficient algorithms.
 Cohen et al.~\cite{cohen2021has} applied a projected gradient descent method with a line search to solve~\eqref{eq:CSMRIReco:rewrite}.
 Alternatively, Hurault et al.~\cite{hurault2021gradient} employed the proximal gradient descent method with line search.
 Both approaches provide convergence guarantees under the assumption that $\nabla f$ is Lipschitz continuous.
 However, these methods typically require hundreds of iterations to converge, which limits their practical applicability.
 Recently, Hong et al.~\cite{hong2025CQNPMCSMRI} proposed a convergent complex quasi-Newton proximal method (CQNPM) that significantly reduces the computational time required to solve~\eqref{eq:CSMRIReco:rewrite}.
 Their convergence is established under the assumptions that $\nabla f$ is Lipschitz continuous and that the proximal Polyak-{{\L}}ojasiewicz condition holds.
 Although CQNPM converges faster than existing methods for solving~\eqref{eq:CSMRIReco:rewrite}, it requires solving a weighted proximal mapping (as defined in~\cite[equation (3)]{hong2025CQNPMCSMRI}) at each iteration.
 This step requires computing $\umA\uvx$ and $\umA^\HTrans\uvx$ multiple times, \footnote{$\HTrans$ denotes the Hermitian transpose operator.} which can increase the overall computational complexity.
 Computing $\umA\uvx$ is expensive in MRI reconstruction with many coils, high-resolution images, or many interleaves or spokes in non-Cartesian acquisitions.
 Drawing inspiration from Krylov subspace methods (KSMs)~\cite{saad2003iterative}, we propose a generalized Krylov subspace method (\PropM) for efficiently solving~\eqref{eq:CSMRIReco:rewrite}, which requires computing $\umA\uvx$, $\umA^\HTrans\uvx$, and $\nabla f(\uvx)$ only once per iteration.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a generalized Krylov subspace method (\PropM) for efficiently solving~\eqref{eq:CSMRIReco:rewrite}. \item We present a rigorous convergence analysis of \PropM in nonconvex settings, along with the convergence rate of the cost function values. \item We extensively evaluate the performance of \PropM on brain and knee images using spiral and radial sampling trajectories, and empirically validate the accuracy of the convergence analysis. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a generalized Krylov subspace method (\PropM) for efficiently solving~\eqref{eq:CSMRIReco:rewrite}. \item We present a rigorous convergence analysis of \PropM in nonconvex settings, along with the convergence rate of the cost function values. \item \MRcb{We extensively evaluate the performance of \PropM on brain (respectively, knee) images from the dataset described in the MoDL paper~\cite{aggarwal2018modl} (respectively, the NYU fastMRI dataset~\cite{zbontar2018fastmri}).
+The k-space data are simulated from the reconstructed complex-valued images using spiral and radial sampling trajectories.
+We also empirically validate the accuracy of the convergence analysis.} \end{itemize}

 The rest of this paper is organized as follows. \Cref{sec:KSInverse} reviews the preliminaries on \KSMs and discusses related work that generalizes \KSMs for solving inverse problems. \Cref{sec:ProposedMethod} describes \PropM in detail. \Cref{sec:ConvAnalysis} provides a rigorous convergence analysis of \PropM. \Cref{sec:NumericalExps} reports experimental results that evaluate the performance of \PropM and empirically validate the theoretical analysis.